senecajs/seneca-user/README.md

    * _email_: copied from user
    * _user_: user.id string
    * _when_: creation time, ISO String, like 2013-03-21T17:32:24.039Z
-   * _active_: if true, login against this token will success, otherwise not
+   * _active_: if true, login against this token will succeed, otherwise not

 You can add your own properties, but be careful not to use the standard property names.